algolia/places/CONTRIBUTING.md

     - `fix after review ...`
   - **both commits should be squashed* in a single commit: `feat(widget) ..`

-# When are issues closed?

-Once the a fix is done, having the fix in the `develop` branch is not sufficient, it needs to be part of a release for us to close the issue.

-So that you never ask yourself "Is this released?".

-Instead of closing the issue, we will add a ` ✔ to be released` label.

 # Releasing

 If you are a maintainer, you can release.